Start Your Year Strong: Benefits Checklist

 - Health Savings Account (HSA)

 Review Your HSA or FSA Contributions

-If you have a Health Savings Account (HSA), you can adjust your contributions to help cover medical expenses at any point in the year, as long as you have not already hit the annual maximum contribution ($3,550 for individuals and $7,100 for family coverage in 2020.)
+If you have a Health Savings Account (HSA), you can adjust your contributions to help cover medical expenses at any point in the year, as long as you have not already hit the annual maximum contribution.
 Reach out to your benefits department to make changes.